Pundi X (New) (PUNDIX) Price Hits $0.40 on Major Exchanges

-Pundi X (New) (PUNDIX) traded down 4.2% against the U.S. dollar during the twenty-four hour period ending at 18:00 PM Eastern on May 11th.
-Pundi X (New) has a market capitalization of $103.31 million and approximately $3.31 million worth of Pundi X (New) was traded on exchanges in the last 24 hours.
-In the last week, Pundi X (New) has traded down 10.8% against the U.S. dollar.
-One Pundi X (New) token can currently be purchased for about $0.40 or 0.00001478 BTC on cryptocurrency exchanges.
+Pundi X (New) (PUNDIX) traded down 0.1% against the US dollar during the 1 day period ending at 16:00 PM Eastern on May 14th.
+One Pundi X (New) token can currently be purchased for about $0.40 or 0.00001472 BTC on major cryptocurrency exchanges.
+Pundi X (New) has a total market capitalization of $102.48 million and $2.00 million worth of Pundi X (New) was traded on exchanges in the last day.
+Over the last week, Pundi X (New) has traded 11.1% lower against the US dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.